List of American Pie characters: James "Jim" Levenstein

-James Emmanuel "Jim" Levenstein is the main protagonist in three out of the four primary films in the American Pie series (the exception being American Wedding).
+James Emmanuel "Jim" Levenstein is the main protagonist of the four primary films in the American Pie series.
 He is an awkward everyman who wants to lose his virginity.
 He first appears in American Pie, where he is trying to lose his virginity before the end of high school and begins to pursue Czech exchange student Nadia.
 Stifler persuades him to set up a webcam in his room so that they can all watch it together.
 The plan backfires, though, when Nadia discovers Jim's pornography collection and sits half-naked on his bed to read it.
 Jim is forced to return to his room, where he joins Nadia, unaware that he accidentally sent the weblink to the entire school directory.
 As Nadia is preparing to have sex with him, he prematurely ejaculates twice, humiliating himself live in front of the entire school.
 Shortly afterwards Nadia leaves school and goes back home, now leaving Jim completely dateless for prom and ruining his chances of securing a date.
 Out of panic, Jim asks band geek Michelle Flaherty to the senior prom as she is apparently the only girl at his school who did not see what happened.
 He succeeds in getting Michelle into bed where she behaves aggressively before leaving him to wake up alone.
 The film ends with Jim and his friends eating breakfast before toasting to the next step.